scto/Android-SkyDrive-Browser/README.md

 A cleaner, simpler Microsoft SkyDrive experience!

-Based on the Android Live SDK, Android Explorer for SkyDrive is a clean, free and ad-free client for SkyDrive.
+Using the Android Live SDK and ActionBarSherlock, Android Explorer for SkyDrive is a clean, free and ad-free client for SkyDrive.

 Supports batch uploading and downloading, renaming, deleting, copying and moving.

-Play audio and view images in-app and download everything else to open in a supported installed app with a click of the notification.
+Play audio, video and view images in-app and download everything else to open in a supported installed app with a click of the notification.

+SkyDrive sharing functionality is also supported.
+Files shared with the user can be reached via a menu option, and sharing links for both read and read+write can be generated and shard through any supported app.

 App icon by Tom Emery